How to Remove a News Article from Google | The Discoverability Company

 If the publication will not cooperate, Google itself may be able to help.
 Google has specific content policies that allow removal of certain types of information from search results.
 If the article contains personal information that creates a risk of identity theft, financial harm, or physical safety concerns, you may qualify for removal under Google's policies.
 Google also has provisions for removing content that is defamatory or that relates to legal matters that have been resolved.

 The process involves submitting a request through Google's content removal tools.
 Be prepared to provide documentation supporting your request.
 Google reviews these on a case-by-case basis, and the timeline varies.
-This approach is not guaranteed, but it is worth pursuing when direct publisher outreach fails.
+This approach is unpredictable, but it is worth pursuing when direct publisher outreach fails.

 In some cases, legal action is the appropriate path.
 If the article is defamatory, meaning it contains false statements of fact that harm your reputation, an attorney can send a demand letter to the publication.
 In the most serious cases, a court order may be necessary.
 When a court orders content removed, both the publication and Google will typically comply.
 Legal costs vary widely, so this is usually a last resort after other options have been exhausted.